 Minimum Level of Unassigned Fund Balance – General Fund

 The general fund unassigned fund balance will be maintained at a level sufficient to provide for the required resources to meet operating cost needs, to allow for unforeseen needs of an emergency nature, and to permit orderly adjustment to changes resulting from fluctuations of revenue sources.
-Given that current property tax collections do not begin until the fourth month of the fiscal year, Sample City will maintain at least 15 percent of the next year’s budget in the unassigned fund balance of the general fund.
+Given that current property tax collections do not begin until the fourth month of the fiscal year, Sample City will maintain at least 6 months of the next year’s budget in the unassigned fund balance of the general fund.

 Minimum Level of Fund Balance – General Debt Service Fund

 It is the practice of the city to pay the principle and interest requirements on the city’s debt obligations from the debt service fund.
 Each year the budget committee of the city shall determine or estimate the principle and interest requirements of the city and recommend sources of revenues to meet these actual or projected requirements.
 Additionally, it shall be the policy of the city to begin each fiscal year with a balance of cash or investments in the debt service fund in a conservatively calculated amount adequate to meet (1) cash flow needs, (2) budgeting contingencies, (3) emergency contingencies, (4) variable rate volatility contingencies, and (5) future forecasted needs.